 In the period between 2012 and 2020, full-time BI faculty had over 2337 publications.
-More than 30% (or 600) of all publications were published in top international journals1.
-The figure below shows the development in numbers of publications over time.
+More than 600 of these were published in top international journals^{1.} The figure below shows the development in numbers of publications over time.

 Figure 1 - Number of publications during the period between 2012 and 2020.
 The blue portions of the columns show publications published in top journals.
 The data include all publications from Cristin that have been assigned with a DOI number or an URL.
 Publications written by part time employees (adjunct professors) are excluded.